2015 PEP Best Practice Awards

-The ultimate goal of PEP activities - both in terms of building/promoting local capacities AND producing high quality research - is for the yielded evidence and new expertise to serve to inform decisions-making in the concerned countries, for both poverty reduction and socioeconomic development.
+The ultimate objective of PEP activities - both in terms of building/promoting local capacities AND producing high quality research - is for the evidence produced and the new expertise built to serve to inform policy decisions in favour of inclusive growth, poverty reduction and sustainable development in beneficiary countries.
 See the PEP impact stories.

-As researchers, by vocation, are not naturally inclined to engage in activities related to communications, media and public relations, PEP has made it both a fixed component and selection requirement for the project teams it supports to undertake initiatives that will maximize chances for their findings to be acknowledged and taken-up by relevant policy decision-makers and/or advisors.
+As most researchers are, by vocation, not naturally inclined to engage in activities related to communications or policy engagement, PEP has made it both a fixed component and selection requirement for the project teams it supports to undertake initiatives that will maximize chances for their findings to be acknowledged and taken-up by relevant policy makers or advisors.

-In the context of the 1st funding round of the PAGE program, PEP launched a new "Best Practice Award scheme" to reward (on an annual basis) those research teams who would most actively engage in the implementation of a successful “policy outreach” strategy, i.e. to link their PEP research findings to policy action/influence - either at the local, national and/or international levels.
+In the context of the PAGE initiative, PEP launched a new "Best Practice Award scheme" to reward (on an annual basis) those research teams who would most actively engage in the implementation of a successful “policy outreach” strategy - i.e. to link their PEP research findings to policy action at the national level - while achieving high-quality research.

 Selection of awardees

 Among the criteria or indicators used to assess the performance of each team in terms of communications and policy outreach, are:

 - the targeting and engagement of relevant policy makers and stakeholders

 - the incorporation of their inputs in the project design

 - the frequency of consultations held with these stakeholders throughout the project cycle, including to validate the preliminary findings

 - the Initiatives taken, independently, by the research teams to disseminate information about their PEP research work and findings– incl. use of media – throughout the project cycle